AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 There is currently no reliable way to simulate:

-- How a funding model behaves across different contributors
+- how a funding model behaves across changing contributors
-- How coordination systems evolve under changing incentives
+- how coordination systems evolve under shifting incentives
-- How reputation and trust propagate across projects
+- how reputation and trust propagate across projects
-- How agent-driven systems consume resources and make decisions
+- how agent-driven systems consume resources and make decisions

 Most systems are still deployed first — and understood later.